apache/buildstream-site/content/pages/package_installation.md

 ## Debian

-BuildStream is available in Debian Sid:
+BuildStream is available in Debian Buster (testing) and Sid:

    :::shell
    apt install buildstream